XinshengZhu/OSIRISLabCTFsArchive/Recruit/README.md

-# Solver Scripts for Recruit
+# Solver Scripts for RecruitCTF

 **_Ranked 2nd in the RecruitCTF scoreboard_** 😄